List of Fast & Furious characters: Dante Reyes

-Dante Reyes is the son of the fallen Brazilian kingpin Hernan Reyes who wants to exact revenge against Dom and his family for his father's death, the theft of his organization's money and the end of his family's control over Rio de Janeiro underworld.
+Dante Reyes is the son of the fallen Brazilian kingpin Hernan Reyes who wants to exact revenge against Dom and his family for his father's death, the theft of his organization's money and the end of his family's control over the Rio de Janeiro underworld.
 In order to do this, Dante attacks Cipher's base and blackmails her men into turning against her and working with him, threatening otherwise to kill their families.

 After Dom's team is seemingly assigned a mission in Rome, it is revealed to be a trap by Dante, who has placed bombs within the team's trucks in an attempt to kill them.
 After the team manages to get rid of the bombs by rolling them through the city, Dante has the team framed for the attack before meeting Dom in Rio de Janeiro, where he challenges him to a race.
 Dante wins, but has implemented bombs into the other two cars containing Dom's friends Diogo and Isabel, forcing Dom to choose who he will save.
 Later on, Dante attacks the vehicle Aimes has apprehended Dom in, but it is revealed to be another trap as he has kidnapped Isabel.
 Managing to obtain God's Eye, Dante later tracks Jakob Toretto and Dom's son Little B to Portugal, where he manages to kidnap the latter, but not before he is rescued by Dom.
 When Dom and Little B manage to escape two semi-trucks sent to kill them by driving off of a dam, Dante reveals that he had been anticipating that and has placed bombs at the bottom of the dam to kill both of them.
 Dante Reyes is portrayed by Jason Momoa.